 To engage and develop new audiences through rugby and stimulate a lifelong interest in the game

-Project Rugby is run by Premiership Rugby in collaboration with England Rugby designed to increase participation in the game by people from traditionally underrepresented groups:
+Project Rugby is run by Premiership Rugby in collaboration with Gallagher and England Rugby.
+Project Rugby is designed to increase participation in the game by working with people from traditionally underrepresented groups:

 Black Asian & Minority Ethnic People